binocarlos/powerstrip-k8s-demo/README.md

 master$ kubectl get services
 ```

-### Step 2: Start redis master
+### Step 4: Start redis master
-The next step is to start the redis master pod - we use the `redis-master-pod-spinning.json` file which has a nodeSelector set to `disktype=spinning`.
+The next step is to start the redis master - we use a replication controller which has a nodeSelector set to `disktype=spinning`.

 ```bash
 master$ kubectl create -f /vagrant/examples/guestbook/redis-master-controller.json